 AI and automation can also replace optical character recognition (OCR), which grabs data and assigns it to the correct field, by interpreting mortgage application information with greater precision and speed.
 Plus, AI can read and react to text from emails, physical files, and other formats.

 There are even more benefits of AI and automation.

 Some mortgage lenders use external agencies to process jobs, while third-party call centers help with customer service.
 An AI-powered support automation platform like Capacity allows lenders to communicate with customers in-house, improving compliance with privacy regulations and keeping costs down.

-Indeed, mortgage lenders can quickly become a single source or one-stop-shop for home buyers by offering additional services such as access to accredited contractors, real estate agents, and inspectors.
-Clients won’t have to go anywhere else to meet their home-buying and loan processing needs.
-So then, the competitive advantage can materialize rapidly for mortgage lenders.
-Now, let’s discuss the buyer’s journey, and note where AI and automation can help.
+Indeed, lenders can become a single source or one-stop-shop for home buyers by offering additional services such as referrals to real estate agents, inspectors, and accredited contractors.
+Clients won’t have to go anywhere else to meet their home-buying and loan processing needs, providing lenders with a competitive advantage in any work environment.

 Mortgage closing, or settlement, can involve a great deal of paperwork prone to human error on both sides.
-AI and automation can help to detect errors while pre-filling forms to speed up the process.
+AI and automation can help detect errors while pre-filling forms to speed up the process.

 The augmented loan officer.

 What does the future of loan officers look like?
 As AI and automation strengthen the mortgage process, will these technologies leave any room for officers?
 The answer is yes because it still takes people to create trust and build relationships with borrowers.